Rape statistics: Sri Lanka

 In Sri Lanka there have been recent allegations that rape and torture by the Sri Lankan security forces have continued for years after the civil war ended.
 An average rape case in Sri Lanka takes 6 to 12 years to be resolved.

 The UN Multi-country Study on Men and Violence found that 14.5% of the sample of Sri Lankan men had perpetrated rape at some point in their lives.
 4.9% had raped in the past year.
 2.7% had raped another man.
 1.6% had taken part in a gang rape.
 96.5% of the men who had raped experienced no legal consequences.
 65.8% did not feel worried or guilty afterwards.
 64.9% of rapists had raped more than once, and 11.1% had raped four or more girls or women.

 Sudan

 The law on rape states that: "There shall be deemed to commit the offence of rape, whoever makes sexual intercourse, by way of adultery, or sodomy, with any person without his consent".
-In Sudan, if a case of rape cannot be proven, the person filing the complaint of rape risks being prosecuted for other sexual offences, because consensual adultery and consensual sodomy are illegal, and may incur the death penalty.

 Rape and other forms of sexual violence have been reported as being used on a large scale as a weapon of war in Darfur.